NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/_index.md

 # Developer documentation content strategy

 Content strategy means using the right tool for the job.
-Cloudflare's documentation will provide the most effective content types that serve a customer-focused purpose.
+Khulnasoft's documentation will provide the most effective content types that serve a customer-focused purpose.
 Adoption of this content strategy will be impacted by product releases, resourcing, and company goals.

-The purpose of Cloudflare's developer documentation content strategy is to:
+The purpose of Khulnasoft's developer documentation content strategy is to:

 + Create and document standard templates to streamline content creation
 + Document specific content types to help identify customers specific needs